seng438-winter-2022/seng438-a4-hnschaefer/Assignment4-ReportTemplate.md

 # How each functionality was tested with different test data

+TC1 -
+TC2 -
+TC3 -
+TC4 -
+TC5 - There were multiple FAQ button links followed TC6 - There was invalid and valid inputs used for the store locater TC7 -
+TC8 -

 # Discuss advantages and disadvantages of Selenium vs. Sikulix

+Selenium
+Pros:
+Very easy to automate the tests
+Very easy to alter values with tests that depend on them Accepted on most major browsers
+Cons:
+Has problems with some types of addon/extension such as flash, shockwave Is limited to browser testing of UI
+No desktop support

+Sikulix
+Pros:
+Scalability of visual matching (perfect to similar) Testing is based on visual likeness, and therefore can support many more applications such as desktop and applications Can also testing more functionality that isn't possible with script based testing (Selenium)
+Cons:
+More involved to setup
+Does not test how we arrive at the given "visual environment" Cannot test some functionality of scripts if there is no visual representation attached to it Some GUI elements are not measured/captured, i.e. load times

 # How the team work/effort was divided and managed